eliasforsblom/forsblom.github.io/content/posts/2020-11-16-suspiciously-easy-champions-league-groups-for-manchester-city/index.en.md

 2 months ago the 2020-21 seasons champions league group stage was drawn and both on pubs and on the internet you could hear and read about Manchester citys - once again - shockingly easy draw.
 Trying to be as unbiased as I can as a Chelsea supporter I looked at the 2020-21 drawings as well as previous drawings and couldn't help feeling that Manchester citys groups the past 4 years do seem to be suspiciously easy, but from experience I am also aware that just looking at the different club names trying to form an opinion without being biased is quite hard if not impossible, especially looking a couple years back trying to remember how great a specific club was that specific year.

-This made me curious and decided to try to se if I could find any statistical evidence that could support the theory of Manchester city being drawn into suspisously easy groups.
+This made me curious and decided to try to se if I could find any statistical evidence that could support the theory of Manchester city being drawn into suspiciously easy groups.

 First of all, I needed to find the datasets that would allow me to do the testing and I began with the easiest, the different groups that had been drawn between 2014 and 2020.
-When doing the tests I am using data from every group, not only Manchester citys group, but for the sake of getting a break from this block of text and practice making tables in Markdown I will preview  Manchester citys group from 2014 to 2020.
+When doing the tests I am using data from every group, not only Manchester citys group.
+But for the sake of getting a break from this block of text and practice making tables in Markdown I will preview  Manchester citys group from 2014 to 2020.

 | 2020-21    | 2019-20  | 2018-19    | 2017-18   | 2016-17         | 2015-16         | 2014-15        |
 |------------|----------|------------|-----------|-----------------|-----------------|----------------|